A+

 dried, this mold growth didn't die.
 The mold spores just

-became dorment.
+became dormant.
 The spores still exist and are still viable.

-not removed.
-Some spores can live for up to 10 years without moisture.
+if not removed.
+Some spores can live for up to 8 years without moisture.
 If the walls get

 damp from high spring or summer humidity, or wet again from